balderdashy/sails-docs/reference/organics/passwords/passwords.md

-These helpers are used in password encryption and authentication.
+These helpers may be used for password encryption and authentication.